 All team members can be involved in the AAC journey when they know about AAC.
 This goes beyond just knowing the basics of what AAC is.
 It also means learning what they can do to develop and support language using AAC.

 In addition, it is essential that team members know the AAC user’s specific system.
 This means they take the time to get familiar with the AAC tool being used.
 This may involve “playing” with the vocabulary to become more confident finding words.
 But it should also involve building team members’ skills in customizing the AAC system.
 Team members should feel confident that they are able to add vocabulary and personalize the AAC system as needed.

 3. Make AAC always available

 Team members work together to set up the environment so AAC is available everywhere and all the time.
-They make sure that the AAC system is always turned on, charged and easy to access for communication.
+They make sure that the AAC system is always turned on, charged and easy to access.
 This may also involve team members creating paper-based boards and posters of the AAC system.
 Team members might even project the AAC onto whiteboards or TVs.
 Team members can use straps, harnesses and mounts to make the devices more portable and instantly available to use.